cybercongress/cybertensor-developer-docs/docs/index.md

 ---

-## Bittensor CLI and API
+## Cybertensor CLI and API

-Use the Bittensor CLI and Bittensor API to develop and participate in the Bittensor network.
+Use the Cybertensor CLI and Cybertensor API to develop and participate in the Cybertensor network.

 <Cards>
     <Card
     icon={GoCommandPalette}
-    title='Bittensor CLI'
+    title='Cybertensor CLI'
-    link='btcli'
+    link='ctcli'
-    body='With Bittensor CLI, you can stake or unstake funds, check network state and much more.' />
+    body='With Cybertensor CLI, you can stake or unstake funds, check network state and much more.' />
     <Card
     icon={FaPython}
-    title='Bittensor API'
+    title='Cybertensor API'
     link='bt-api-ref'
-    body='A comprehensive Python API reference documentation for the open-sourced Bittensor API.' />
+    body='A comprehensive Python API reference documentation for the open-sourced Cybertensor API.' />
 </Cards>